dotBeginner Hockey Info

 These five players on each team will alternate shots, with the lower seeded team going first.
 If no winner is established after the five-player round, each team will then pick one player at a time to participate (sudden death), but not a player that is from the original five-player list.
 This one-player round will continue until a team wins or each team has sent an additional five players.
 If the game remains tied, then the teams may begin selecting players one at a time, including those that have already participated, to shoot again.
 There must be a total of ten different shooters in this round before a player may participate in the shootout again.

-g.
-Player Eligibility: Each player must participate in a minimum of seven (7) regular season games in order to be eligible to participate in the playoffs.
+G. Player Eligibility: Each player must participate in a minimum of seven (7) regular season games in order to be eligible to participate in the playoffs, unless the normally eligible player was injured and unable to play in the minimum amount played.
 Players that are listed as substitute players on team rosters are not eligible to participate in any playoff game, regardless of the number of regular season games in which they participated.
+However, in the rare event that a team is unable to fill a roster with at least 9 players/goalie from the regular roster, then and only then can they pull from their sub list to reach 10 skaters and 1 goalie, and no more than that.

-h.
-Trophies: Each Championship team will receive individual and team award while the runners-up will receive a team award.
+H. Trophies: Each Championship team will receive individual team award and the runners-up will receive a team award.
+Winning players will either receive a trophy or t-shirt.
+MVP and MVG trophies will also be given out for each division.

 1-4 STANDINGS AND STATISTICS

-1. Standings: Updated standings will be accessible through the PHA Web site.
+A. Standings: Updated Stats and Standings will be accessible through the PHA Website.
 Our address is:

 www.playpha.com

-b.
-Statistics.
-Current league standings are now available on our web site, and Top 25 Scorers and Top Goaltenders by conference are also available.
-As our program is jersey number driven, it is essential that each captain makes sure that his/her teammates are wearing the same designated number for each game, and that these names and numbers are listed accurately on each scoresheet.
-EACH PLAYER ON EACH TEAM MUST COMPLETE, SIGN AND RETURN THE INDIVIDUAL PLAYER REGISTRATION FORM IN ORDER FOR US TO KEEP ACCURATE INDIVIDUAL STATS.
+B. Statistics.
+Current league standings are now available on our web site through Goalline, and Top 25 Scorers and Top Goaltenders by conference are also available.
+As our program is jersey number driven, it is essential that each captain makes sure that his/her teammates are wearing the same designated number for each game, and that these names and numbers are listed accurately on each roster.
+A captain must submit a roster prior to the game starting.
+In addition, the number worn by the participating players must correspond to that of the one listed on the Goalline website.
+Failure to turn in a roster will result in a 5 minute bench major.
+Your team will play shorthanded for the full 5 minutes from the first drop of the puck.

 pha@playpha.com